amdad121/ramadan-countdown/readme.txt

 * Another change.

 = 0.5 =
-* List versions from most recent at top to oldest at bottom.
+* List versions from most recent at the top to oldest at the bottom.

 == Upgrade Notice ==

 = 1.0 =
-Upgrade notices describe the reason a user should upgrade.
-No more than 300 characters.
+Upgrade notices describe the reason a user should upgrade—no more than 300 characters.

 = 0.5 =
-This version fixes a security related bug.
+This version fixes a security-related bug.
 Upgrade immediately.